 Ring that received the blessing of a Volgen priest.
 Boosts the equipper’s intelligence.

-The clergymen of the great capital Volgen are covered in depravity all the time in power struggles.
+The clergymen of the great capital of Volgen are smeared with constant depravity in power struggles.
 But, among them are those who didn’t forget their noble wills.

 In Volgen, a lot called the Blue adherents have exercised authority.
 If you don’t show you’re effective to them, you can’t do business.
 Ostensibly, they say it’s philanthropy or some such.
 But it’s a big lie, it is…